TypesettingTools/Aegisub/README.md

 For binaries and general information [see the homepage](http://www.aegisub.org).

-The bug tracker can be found at http://devel.aegisub.org.
+The bug tracker can be found at https://github.com/TypesettingTools/Aegisub/issues.

-Support is available on [the forums](http://forum.aegisub.org) or [on IRC](irc://irc.rizon.net/aegisub).
+Support is available on [Discord](https://discord.com/invite/AZaVyPr) or [IRC](irc://irc.rizon.net/aegisub).

 ## Building Aegisub